alkiranet/terraform-provider-alkira/docs/resources/connector_azure_vnet.md

 ### Optional

 - `billing_tag_ids` (List of Number) Tags for billing.
+- `connection_mode` (String) The method the Vnet will use to connect.
+Options are `VNET_GATEWAY` or `VNET_PEERING`.
+Vnet Peering requires an Alkira Transit Hub (ATH) to be available for your network.
+If no value is specified here, the connector will be use Vnet Peering if it is available, otherwise it will connect via a Vnet Gateay.
 - `enabled` (Boolean) Is the connector enabled.
 Default is `true`.
 - `failover_cxps` (List of String) A list of additional CXPs where the connector should be provisioned for failover.
 - `group` (String) The group of the connector.